KES3075/AI_Library_Search/README.md

 Run `python data_ingestion.py` first to create the database.

 ### "GOOGLE_API_KEY not found" error
-Make sure you've created a `.env` file with your API key.
+Make sure you've set up your secrets correctly:
+- For local development: Create `.streamlit/secrets.toml` with your API key
+- For Streamlit Cloud: Set the secret in your app settings

 ### Slow search results
 First search might be slow as models load.
 Subsequent searches will be faster.